Constraining Primordial Magnetism: Introduction

 \section{Introduction}

 Magnetic fields are observed at the $10^{-6}$G level in galaxies and clusters, not just in the local Universe, but up to a redshift of $z \sim 0.7$--$2$ \cite{Widrow:2002}.
-Production of magnetic fields within a formed galaxy is extremely difficult, and the consensus is that they are amplified from pre-galactic seed fields \cite{Kulsrud:2008}.
-One interesting possibility is that these seed fields were primordial in origin, formed in the very early Universe.
+Production of magnetic fields within a formed galaxy is extremely difficult, and the consensus is that they are amplified from pre- galactic seed fields \cite{Kulsrud:2008}.
+One interesting possibility is that these seed fields were primordial in origin, formed in the very early Universe. \changeR{These seed field are thought to have originated either in a phase transition in the early universe, or produced directly during inflation.
+However, these scenarios have problems, the former struggles to produce any significant magnetic fields with the correlation lengths observed \cite{Hogan:1983,Durrer:2003}, whilst many models of inflationary magnetogenesis must produce fields of limited amplitude in order that back- reaction does not halt inflation \cite{Demozzi:2009}.}

-The observations of magnetic fields up to a redshift of $z \sim 2$ are particularly interesting as the fields have amplitudes ($B \sim 10 \mu\mathrm{G}$) comparable to those observed locally \cite{Bernet:2008}.
+The observation of magnetic fields up to a redshift of $z \sim 2$ are particularly interesting as the fields have amplitudes ($B \sim 10 \mu\mathrm{G}$) comparable to those observed locally \cite{Bernet:2008}.
 This evidence seems to disfavour a large dynamo amplification, requiring a larger seed field to produce today's magnetic fields.
 In the extreme case of there being no dynamo amplification, adiabatic contraction alone could amplify a pre-galactic field of around $1\: \mathrm{nG}$ (comoving) to the required level.

-A stochastic primordial magnetic field would source scalar, vector and tensor modes, giving rise to both temperature and polarisation perturbations in the Cosmic Microwave Background \cite{Subramanian:1998b,Finelli:2008,Paoletti:2008,Yamazaki:2008,Shaw:2009}, and perturbing the matter distribution in the local universe \cite{Yamazaki:2006b}.
+A stochastic primordial magnetic field not only modifies the standard evolution of the Universe, but sources additional scalar, vector and tensor modes, giving rise to both new temperature and polarisation perturbations in the Cosmic Microwave Background as well as modifying the standard scenario \cite{Subramanian:1998b,Mack:2002,Kahniashvili:2005,Gopal:2005,faradaypaper,Giovannini:2008,Finelli:2008,Paoletti:2008,Yamazaki:2008,Shaw:2009}, and both these contributions alter the matter distribution in the local universe \cite{Yamazaki:2006b,Sethi:2008,Yamazaki:2008b,Tashiro:2009,Yamazaki:2010b,Kunze:2011}.
 Our aim in this paper is to see what limits current data places on the level of magnetic fields in the early universe, and whether this is compatible with a scenario where galactic magnetic fields are seeded by primordial magnetic fields.
-Similar work has been carried out in the past \cite{Yamazaki:2006,Yamazaki:2010,Paoletti:2010}, finding field strengths of several $\mathrm{nG}$ to be consistent with current CMB data.